 For tourists on their first-time Uganda safari would want to peak a little bit into the media and communication environment in Uganda.
-A guide to understanding how to keep connected to your ordinary world while taking your holiday in this unknown little destination in East Africa.
+A guide to understanding how to keep connected to your ordinary world while taking your holiday in this unknown little East African destination.

 Suppose you’re heading into the remotest corners of the regions thousands of miles away from home.
 In that case, you want to keep your people back home informed that you can stop having fun, pretend you are having fun for a moment, and update your social media with a selfie.
 Humanity has flourished for 75,000 years because of connection, and we need to communicate or face extinction!